Class-wise Balancing Data Replay for Federated Class-Incremental Learning: Conclusions and Future Work

 To address the challenge of inter-class imbalance in replay-based federated class-incremental learning, we propose \methodname{} that combines class-balanced sampling with loss adjustment to better exploit the global data distribution and enhance the contribution of tail-class samples to model optimization.
 Specifically, it uses SVD to decouple and reconstruct local data, aggregates local information in a privacy-preserving manner, and explores i.i.d. sampling within the aggregated distribution.
 In addition, it applies task-aware temperature scaling and sample re-weighting to mitigate the long-tail problem.
 Experimental results show that \methodname{} effectively reduces inter-class sampling imbalance and significantly improves final performance.

-Despite the impressive performance of \methodname{}, there remain several directions worth exploring to address its current limitations.
-Specifically, we plan to investigate lightweight sampling strategies to reduce feature transmission costs in \methodname{}, and to develop more robust post-sampling balancing methods that mitigate class imbalance with less sensitivity to hyperparameters.
-Moreover, designing sampling strategies for globally imbalanced distributions remains an open problem.
+Despite the impressive performance of \methodname{}, there remain several directions worth exploring to address its limitations.
+Specifically, we plan to investigate lightweight sampling strategies to reduce feature transmission costs in \methodname{}, and to develop more robust post-sampling balancing methods that mitigate class imbalance with less sensitivity to hyperparameters \cite{chen2023class,qi2022novel,yan2025empowering,li2024cross}.
+Moreover, extending \methodname{} to more complex scenarios \cite{10540001,ijcai2024p478,yang2022learning,ijcai2025p177,wang2024causal} is a promising direction.